toiry921/loader/README.md

 **Credits**
  - Yifanlu for the original implementation of loader
+ - Steveice10 for helping me quite a bit with understanding FSUSER functions!
+ - Gudenaurock for helping a lot with debugging the new patching system!
- - Myself (Rei) for the SD card patch system
+ - Myself (Rei) for the SD card patch system implementation